-The group will enjoy lunch at the hotel before heading of to Cahuita National Park.
+The group will enjoy lunch at the hotel before heading off to Cahuita National Park.
 Cahuita National Park was established in 1970 and covers an area of more than 2,700 acres.
 It has a very important purpose of helping to save the beautiful coral reef off of its shores.
 Within the park, your group will hike along a coastal trail to look for various species of monkeys, sloths, and reptiles.

-After this educational tour, the group will find a spot on the beach to play in the waves and relax upon the sand.
-The group will return to the hotel to shower and to get ready for dinner.
+After this educational tour, the group will find a spot on the beach to play in the waves and relax on the sand.
+The group will return to the hotel to shower and get ready for dinner.
 You will enjoy the famous cuisine of the Caribbean at a favorite local restaurant to enjoy the famous coconut sauces and spicy jerk flares of this area.
-Night in hotel falling asleep to the sounds of waves crashing upon the nearby shores.
+Night in the hotel falling asleep to the sounds of waves crashing upon the nearby shores.

 Day 10 – Animal Rescue Center & Punta Uva

 After a delicious tropical breakfast at your hotel, the group will head south to the town of Puerto Viejo where they will visit the Jaguar Rescue Center.
 Founded in 2008, the Jaguar Rescue Center has rescued over 1,200 species of animals.
-With a 40% success rate of releasing rescued animals back into their natural habitat, you know that this center works hard for its successes.
+With a 40% success rate of releasing rescued animals back into their natural habitat, you know that this center works hard for its success.

 On your tour, you will learn how animals find their way to the rescue center, common obstacles that wild animals face in the area, and ways the center is educating the locals.
 A picnic lunch will be enjoyed on the resident beach of Punta Uva, a local favorite.
-Students will be able to swim in the calm waters of emerald-green magical cove and play in its gentle waves.
+Students will be able to swim in the calm waters of the emerald-green magical cove and play in its gentle waves.